amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Linguistics as a science is largely a descriptivist enterprise, seeking to describe language as it is used rather than prescribe how it ought to be used :cite:`garner2016garner`.
 Errors are considered in the context of how people successfully learn language and how their errors in doing so (especially children's) reveal the underlying structure of the language learning mechanism (see, e.g.,  overregularization by young English speakers :cite:`marcus1992overregularization`).
 The nature of a linter runs against an exclusively descriptivist approach to language use because detection of norm violations presupposes the existence of norms :cite:`garner2016garner`.

 Despite our implicit prescriptivism, Proselint can be of use to descriptivists, both as an input to standard Natural Language Processing (:math:`\textsc{nlp}`) techniques and as a method for detecting patterns of usage and style in existing corpora without making normative claims (see Applications, Realized and Potential).
-Though Proselint has not yet been used in extensive linguistic studies, its output fits the formal structure expected by many language-science techniques while emphasizing a different kinds of features: usage and style choices rather than word frequencies and syntactic structures.
+Though Proselint has not yet been used in extensive linguistic studies, its output fits the formal structure expected by many language-science techniques while emphasizing a different kinds of features: usage and style choices rather than word frequencies and syntactic structures :cite:`Bird:2009:NLP`.

 The Proselintian theoretical approach
 =====================================